Synthetify/synthetify-protocol/docs/docs/glossary.md

 #### Liquidity Risk

-Liquidity risk is a potential issue especcialy on micro-cap assets.
+Liquidity risk is a potential issue especially on micro-cap assets.
 It could happen that exchanging earned asset will be obstructed because of illiquidity on the market.

 #### Rewards Loss Risk

 There are three stages of providing liquidity:

-1. Subscribtion
+1. Subscription
 2. Staking
 3. Claiming.

-In phase 1 and 3 there is no possibility to loss staked assets.
+In phase 1 and 3 there is no possibility to lose staked assets.
 Earning rewards takes place during stage 2.
 Staking phase takes two weeks.
 During this stage the user can freely withdraw its deposit.
-However burning is bounded with lossing all previousl earned rewards.
+However burning is bounded with losing all previously earned rewards.

 ### Listing new assets